JonmarCorpuz/SecondBrain/AWS - ELB.md

 ## ELB Listener

+An ELB listener is a configuration that defines how the ELB should handle incoming client connections

-* A port and the protocol to be used must be defined when creating a listener
+* A port and the communication protocol that the ELB will use to receive incoming traffic must be defined when creating an ELB listener
+* An additional port and communication protocol that the ELB will use to communicate with a target group must be defined when creating an ELB listener
+* Incoming traffic will then be forwarded to the appropriate target group (Ex: *EC2 instances*, *Containers*, *IP addresses*, *Lambda functions*, *etc.*)

 ## ELB Target Group